onecompiler/docs/perl.md

 # Perl Online Compiler

 Write, Run & Share Perl code online using OneCompiler's Perl online compiler for free.
 It's one of the robust, feature-rich online compilers for Perl language, running on the latest version 5.22.1.
 Getting started with the OneCompiler's Perl compiler is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `Perl` and start coding.
-Happy learning!

 # Taking inputs (stdin)